-I’m training really hard and hope to break into the first team squad and I reckon I’m quicker than Danny Basset and sharper than Hady!
+I’m training really hard and hope to break into the first team squad and I reckon I’m quicker than Dontai Stewart and sharper than Mike Dixon!
 I might even have a go at keeper, we’ll see.

 My favourite place to sleep is in the kit room under the main stand and sometimes I’ll watch morning tv when I’m eating my Frosties.
 Somebody told me that one of the Tooting lads was once on Holby City, so I sat and watched a couple of reruns.
 There was someone I vaguely recognised although he was talking to a snake.
 I think it was Dave Irons (the bloke, not the snake) when he was a bit younger and better looking.
 He did sound a bit different though, lovely Scottish accent.

-Sometimes Sol and Darryl bring me chips from The Shak, that’s the best kind of food for a vegetarian Tiger.
-Sometimes Cornelius, Ashley and Warren come in for a chat but it’s always nicer when Jackie, Caroline and Emily pop down with tea and cake.
+Sometimes Ashley, Myles & Warren bring me chips from The Shak, that’s the best kind of food for a vegetarian Tiger.
+Sometimes they come in for a chat too, but it’s always nicer when Jackie and Emily pop down with tea and cake.
 It’s cosy and warm in the kit room especially when the tumble drier is running and if I can’t get to sleep, I count socks until I nod off.
 I thought it was haunted once but it was just Charlie wandering around muttering “ten grand, ten grand”.

-It’s all been rather weird at the moment not having people around the stadium and a lot of folk are having a really rough time.
-I miss chatting with the Big Dogs, Ashley and Cornelius, but I know that T&MUFC have been doing a lot to help out within the local community.
+It’s all been rather weird at the moment with the extra precautions around the stadium and a lot of folk are having a really rough time.
+I miss chatting with everyone after the game, but I know that T&MUFC have been doing a lot to help out within the local community.
 I like to help too, but it’s really difficult finding a mask to fit and my claws go straight through latex gloves!

 Late at night I count the shirts and socks, talk to the mice and ponder the deeper questions of life.
 Talking of which, why do players cut the feet off their socks?
 Perhaps by doing that you get twice as many.

 On Saturday I thought I’d try a bit of football and tried watching the Bundesliga.
 I turned off after 5 minutes.
-I’d rather pay to watch James Shaw's pre-match warm-up routine, much more entertaining and far noisier.
+I’d rather pay to watch Ollie Pain's pre-match warm-up routine, much more entertaining and far noisier.

 Social distancing with Jenny can be a little difficult at times as her head is a long way from her feet and I don’t know which part to stay two metres away from.
 We tried Zooming the other day and Haydon the Wimbledon Womble joined in.
 They say it’s good to stay in touch but this didn’t really work.
-My claws aren’t good on a keyboard, Jenny’s head was nowhere in sight and Haydon wandered off with Madam Cholet to fill bins on the Plough Lane building site.
+My claws aren’t good on a keyboard, Jenny’s head was nowhere in sight and Haydon wandered off with Madam Cholet to empty the bins on Plough Lane.

 Anyhow, it’s back to the terracing for me and probably time to make another cup of tea, dig out the last vegetarian sausage roll from the freezer and join some friends in another #TimsTwitterListeningParty.

-Keep washing your paws people, don’t forget to keep your social distance and hope to see you all back at the Fields of Fire in the not-too-distant future.”
+Keep washing your paws people, don’t forget to keep your social distance and hope to see you all back at the Fields of Fire for our next game.”